 - Find out whether the office will be open after your return is filed in case you or the IRS need more information.

 The old saying, “If it seems too good to be true, it probably is,” applies.
 Be skeptical.
 Don’t hire a tax preparer if they:

 - promise a refund before they have actually reviewed your tax information

 - guarantee an exact refund amount after only seeing your W-2 form

 - say their fee will be a fixed percentage of your projected refund

 File Your Tax Return

 Even if you have assistance with tax prep, you may need to actually file the return yourself.
 The IRS recommends electronically filing your tax return.
-You’ll get a refund faster, using IRS Direct Deposit.
+You’ll get a refund faster using IRS Direct Deposit.
 The agency says it usually takes less than 21 days to receive your return when you e-file and use direct deposit versus six weeks when you send the tax return by mail.
 If you owe money, use IRS Direct Pay to send funds from your checking or savings account.
 Remember to keep a copy of your filed tax return.

 When preparing your taxes, you want to have all your bases covered.
 Make sure you’ve reviewed all your options and choose the best preparation method for you.
 Want more details?
 Check out our Tax Center for additional information and guidance.